docpad/docpad/README.md

-## Thanks & Links
+## What next?

-DocPad is doing great these days, thanks to people like you!
 Here are some quick links to help you get started:

 - [How it Works](https://github.com/bevry/docpad/wiki/How-it-Works)
 - [Frequently Asked Questions](https://github.com/bevry/docpad/wiki/FAQ)